mcdonnnj/actions_playground/README.md

 [![GitHub Build Status](https://github.com/mcdonnnj/actions_playground/workflows/build/badge.svg)](https://github.com/mcdonnnj/actions_playground/actions)

 This is just a repository to serve as a testbed for tinkering with GitHub Actions workflows.
-That way I can specific functionality without cluttering up an existing repository.
+That way I can play with specific functionality without cluttering up an existing repository.

 ## Contributing ##